What is a general election?

 The Cabinet Manual sets out the main laws, rules and conventions affecting the conduct and operation of government.

 What is the 'wash-up' period?

 The 'wash-up' period refers to the last few days of a Parliament, after the election has been announced but before dissolution.
 All the unfinished business of the session must be dealt with swiftly and the Government seeks the co-operation of the Opposition in passing legislation that is still in progress.
 Some Bills might be lost, others might be progressed quickly but in a much-shortened form.

 When does my current MP stop being an MP?

 When Parliament is dissolved the role of MP ceases to exist until the election of a new House of Commons at the general election.
-Parliament will be dissolved on 30 March 2015.
+Parliament was dissolved on 30 March 2015.

 What if my MP is still helping me with a problem when Parliament is dissolved?

 Although MPs are under no obligation to continue helping their constituents after the end of a Parliament, and must not try to do so in an official capacity, in practice most MPs will continue some urgent constituency work in the dissolution period.